ome/omero-guide-introduction/docs/group-user-management.rst

      $ omero user leavegroup Lab1 --name=user-1 --as-owner

 #.
 Note that the previous command when run without the ``--as-owner`` flag would remove the ``user-1`` from the group completely.
-Thus, it is an alternative to the following command:
+Thus, it is an alternative to the following command.

 #.
 To remove ``user-1`` from the ``Lab1`` group, you can also run::